epifanio/ecoop/ecoop_install/README.md

 * The script has to download and uncompress a 1.5GB tar.gz file.

 * The development is in “alpha” state, i’m actively working on its improvement to correct bugs, add new features/tools, improve documentations etc ..
-If you find bugs or if you think of a missed, please open an isse.
+If you find bugs or if you think of a missed, please open an issue.